verbb/formie/README.md

 - Save incomplete submissions for users to come back to later.
 - Switch form submissions to be page-reload (POST), or async (Ajax).
 - Spam protection - Fight spam with our in-built keyword blocking and submission behaviour control.
-- Integrations API - Captchas, Address Providers, Elements, Email Marketing, CRM, Webhooks, Miscellanous.
+- Integrations API - Captchas, Address Providers, Elements, Email Marketing, CRM, Webhooks, Miscellaneous.
 - Migrate from Solspace Freeform or Sprout Forms with our handy migration assistants.
 - Supports importing submissions via Feed Me.